-Further, the borrower on behalf of which the Bank has pledged its equity shares has provided an Islamic financing facility to the Bank which appears in the statement of financial position under "murabaha payable" and amounted to US\$ 3,229,064 as at 31 December 2012.
+Further, the related party on behalf of which the Bank has pledged its equity shares has provided an Islamic financing facility to the Bank which appears in the statement of financial position under "murabaha payable" and amounted to US\$ 3,229,064 as at 31 December 2013 (31 December 2012: US\$ 3,229,064).

-• There are four labour cases running against the bank from four former employees seeking compensations as a result of alleged unfair termination of their services with the bank.
+• There are five labour cases running against the bank from five former employees seeking compensations as a result of alleged unfair termination of their services with the bank.
 The Bank's legal position is strong and a material liability to the Bank is not expected from the cases.